-5. QUALIFICATIONS & EXPERIENCE
+5. Qualifications & Experience.

-a.
-Experience of the Sponsor/Applicant/General Partner
+(a) Experience of the Sponsor/Applicant/General Partner.
 The Authority will award Points for demonstrated experience of the sponsor, applicant, general partner or other manager of the Proposed Development's ownership entity ("GP"), either principal or entity, in successful LIHTC Program development(s) based on the scales below up to a maximum of 5 Points combined for the number of projects and the years of LIHTC Program experience.
-To count, existing LIHTC Program projects must have a minimum of 5 years of operation since being placed in service.
+In order to be eligible for consideration, existing LIHTC Program projects must have a minimum of 5 years of operation since being placed in service.
 Applicants claiming Points for experience should include a list of developments, locations, and years placed in service.
 Notwithstanding the foregoing, an Applicant established as a joint venture which includes a partner, member or other joint venture participant with LIHTC Program experience may qualify for Points in this category upon the determination of the Authority, provided, however, such joint venture Applicant shall partner with a property management company with appropriate experience of managing LIHTC Program developments.

 Number of LIHTC Program Projects: To use the scale, add the applicable Points for projects in operation more than 5 years.
-A maximum of 3 Points are possible in this category.
+A maximum of 3 Points are possible in this category:

 Projects Points

-≥6 3
+≥ 6 3 Points

-≥4 and <6 2
+≥ 4 and < 6 2 Points

-≥2 and <4 1
+≥ 2 and < 4 1 Points

-Number of Years' Experience: To use the scale, add the applicable Points for years of ownership.
-A maximum of 2 Points are possible in this category.
+Number of Years of LIHTC Program Experience: To use the scale, add the applicable Points for years of ownership.
+A maximum of 2 Points are possible in this category:

-Years LIHTC Program Points
+Years of LIHTC Program Experience Points

-experience

-≥10 2
+≥ 10 2 Points

-≥5 and <10 1
+≥ 5 and < 10 1 Point

-b.
-Developer/Sponsor Resources
+(b) Developer/Sponsor Resources.
 Points will be awarded based upon the percentage of permanent Developer/Sponsor Resources to the project's permanent Total Development Resources (for additional information, please refer to the Glossary).

-% of Resources Points
+Percentage of Resources Points

-≥10% 3
+≥ 10% 3 Points

-≥5% and <10% 2
+≥ 5% and < 10% 2 Points

-<5% 0
+< 5% 0 Points

-c.
-Women and Minority Participation
+(c) Women and Minority Participation.
 Women and/or minorities are encouraged to participate in the ownership, development, or management of the project.
 Points may be awarded if evidence is provided that the entity meets the Supplier Diversity Eligibility Requirements of the State of Connecticut relative to women- or minority-owned business entities ("MBE").
 Please refer to State Department of Administrative Services guidance for complete information.

-d.
-Connecticut-based General Contractor
+(d) Connecticut-Based General Contractor.
 Contractor is a State based organization whose principal place of business has been located in the State for a minimum of 3 years.